minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

     [113],
     [2013],
-    [to preserve the Department of the Interior's ability to reduce methane emissions from oil and gas drilling operations on public lands.], [H. R. 5538],
+    [to preserve the Department of the Interior's ability to reduce methane emissions from oil and gas drilling operations on public lands#footnote("https://scorecard.lcv.org/roll-call-vote/2013-601-methane-emissions").], [H. R. 5538],
     [434],
     [114],
     [2016],
-    [include a rider to stop the EPA from enforcing its recently determined methane pollution regulations, which are the first-ever caps on methane emissions from new and altered sources in the oil and gas industry.], [H. R. 3354],
+    [include a rider to stop the Environmental Protection Agency (EPA) from enforcing its recently determined methane pollution regulations, which are the first-ever caps on methane emissions from new and altered sources in the oil and gas industry#footnote("https://scorecard.lcv.org/roll-call-vote/2016-434-methane-pollution-safeguards")], [H. R. 3354],
     [488],
     [115],
     [2017],
-    [would hinder the EPA's efforts to control methane emissions from newly created and altered sources inside the oil and gas industry], [H. R. 6147],
+    [would hinder the EPA's efforts to control methane emissions from newly created and altered sources inside the oil and gas industry#footnote("https://scorecard.lcv.org/roll-call-vote/2017-488-methane-pollution-safeguards")], [H. R. 6147],
     [346],
     [115],
     [2018],
-    [would hinder the EPA efforts to decrease methane emissions in the oil and gas industry from both new and modified sources from the oil and gas industry], [H. R. 3055],
+    [would hinder the EPA efforts to decrease methane emissions in the oil and gas industry from both new and modified sources from the oil and gas industry #footnote("https://scorecard.lcv.org/roll-call-vote/2018-346-methane-pollution-safeguards-0")], [H. R. 3055],
     [385],
     [116],
     [2019],
-    [would hinder the EPA from implementing standards to reduce methane emissions from both new and modified sources from the oil and gas industry], [S.J.
+    [would hinder the EPA from implementing standards to reduce methane emissions from both new and modified sources from the oil and gas industry#footnote("https://scorecard.lcv.org/roll-call-vote/2019-385-methane-pollution-safeguards")], [S.J.
 Res.
 14],
     [185],
     [117],
     [2021],
-    [would have rolled back on the EPA 2016 methane standards for both new and modified sources from the oil and gas industry], ),
+    [would have rolled back on the EPA 2016 methane standards for both new and modified sources from the oil and gas industry#footnote("https://scorecard.lcv.org/roll-call-vote/2021-185-repealing-assault-methane-pollution-safeguards")], ),
-  caption: [the six Roll Call Votes on Methane Pollution Safeguards analysed in this paper], ) <rollcall-votes>
+  caption: [the six Roll-Call Votes on Methane Pollution Safeguards analysed in this paper], ) <roll-call-votes>

-The six rollcall votes which will be analysed in this paper can be seen in
+The six roll-call votes which will be analysed in this paper can be seen in
-@rollcall-votes.
-The reasoning behind choosing these six bills is that they all amend the resources allocated to the Environmental Protection Agency (EPA) and the Department of Interior.
-Since the legislation enacted by Congress governs the executive wing and the EPA @McAlexander2020[p.43], these rollcall votes are fundamental in gauging the environmental opinions of representatives.
+@roll-call-votes.
+The reasoning behind choosing these six bills is that they all amend the resources allocated to the EPA and the Department of Interior.
+Since the legislation enacted by Congress governs the executive wing including the EPA @McAlexander2020[p.43], these roll-call votes are fundamental in gauging the environmental opinions of representatives.
 Moreover, the bills are quite similar in nature, since they not only all concern the same departments, but also precisely the methane pollutions and -emissions, generated through the oil and gas industries, and are thus industry specific.

-// The 2013, 113th
-// congressional session, Rollcall Vote 601 of Bill Number: H. R. 2728.
-The
-// Protecting States' Rights to Promote American Energy Security Act would preserve
-// the Department of the Interior's ability to reduce methane emissions from oil
-// and gas drilling operations on public lands. @lcv2013

-// The 2016, 114th
-// congressional session, Roll Call 434 of Bill Number: H. R. 5538.
-The Department
-// of the Interior, Environment, and Related Agencies Appropriations Act, 2017,
-// would include a rider into the main bill to stop the EPA from enforcing its
-// recently determined methane pollution regulations, which are the first-ever caps
-// on methane emissions from new and altered sources in the oil and gas industry.
-// @lcv2016 The 2017, 115th congressional session, Roll Call 488 of Bill Number: H.
-// R. 3354, would hinder the Environmental Protection Agency's efforts to control
-// methane emissions from newly created and altered sources inside the oil and gas
-// industry.
-// @lcv2017 The 2018, 115th congressional session, Roll Call 346 Bill
-// Number H. R. 6147, would hinder the Environmental Protection Agency's (EPA)
-// efforts to decrease methane emissions in the oil and gas industry from both new
-// and modified sources from the oil and gas industry @lcv2018
-// The 2019, 116th congressional session, Roll Call 385, Bill Number H.R.
-3055, would hinder the
-// Environmental Protection Agency's (EPA) from implementing standards to reduce
-// methane emissions from both new and modified sources from the oil and gas
-// industry @lcv2019.
-// The 2021, 117th congressional session, Roll Call 185 Senate
-// Joint Resolution 14, (taken up by both the house and senate) would have rolled
-// back on the EPA 2016 methane standards for both new and modified sources from
-// the oil and gas industry @lcv2021.

-Although in the #cite(<stratmann-2002>, form: "prose") paper the two rollcall votes all pertained to the amendment of the same bill.
-This paper uses multiple, closely related, rollcall votes, and thus ensures that there is more variation in voting behaviour than there would be, if only two rollcall votes were available.
+Although in the #cite(<stratmann-2002>, form: "prose") paper the two roll-call votes all pertained to the amendment of the same bill.
+This paper uses multiple, closely related, roll-call votes, and thus ensures that there is more variation in voting behaviour than there would be, if only two roll-call votes were available.

 #figure(table(
   columns: 3,